Geotab/sdk-map-addin-samples/vehicleInfo/README.md

 # Installation

-To install, download this as a zip folder, then drag and drop it as a new Add-in within the System Settings page of MyGeotab:
+To install, download this as a zip folder (vehicleInfo.zip), then drag and drop it as a new Add-in within the System Settings page of MyGeotab:
 Administration > System > System Settings > Add-Ins > New Add-in > drag and drop zip file.

 addin.html and addin.css are the HTML and stylesheets, respectively.